 The Exchange proposes to amend its fees for two market data products by (i) amending the fees for ToM; and (ii) establishing fees for cToM.
 The proposed fees will be immediately effective.
-The Exchange initially filed the proposal on December 28, 2022 (SR-MIAX-2022-49) (the "Initial Proposal").3 On February 23, 2023, the Exchange withdrew the Initial Proposal and replaced it with a revised proposal (SR-MIAX-2023-07) (the "Second Proposal").4 The Exchange recently withdrew the Second Proposal and replaced it with this current proposal (SR-MIAX-2023-17).
+The Exchange initially filed the proposal on December 28, 2022 (SR-MIAX-2022-49) (the "Initial Proposal").3 On February 23, 2023, the Exchange withdrew the Initial Proposal and replaced it with a revised proposal (SR-MIAX-2023-07) (the "Second Proposal").4 On April 11, 2023, the Exchange withdrew the Second Proposal and replaced it with further revised proposal (SR-MIAX-2023-17) (the "Third Proposal").
+The Exchange recently withdrew the Third Proposal and replaced it with this current proposal (SR-MIAX-2023-23).6

-The Exchange previously filed several proposals to adopt fees for cToM.5 The Exchange notes that these prior proposals included an analysis of the costs underlying the compilation and dissemination of the proposed cToM fees.
-The Exchange previously included a cost analysis in the Initial Proposal.
+The Exchange previously filed several proposals to adopt fees for cToM.7 The Exchange notes that these prior proposals included an analysis of the costs underlying the compilation and dissemination of the proposed cToM fees.
+The Exchange previously included a cost analysis in the Initial, Second and Third Proposals.
 As described more fully below, the Exchange provides an updated cost analysis that includes, among other things, additional descriptions of how the Exchange allocated costs among it and its affiliated exchanges (MIAX PEARL, LLC ("MIAX Pearl"), separately among MIAX Pearl Options and MIAX Pearl Equities, and MIAX Emerald, LLC ("MIAX Emerald," together with MIAX Pearl, the "affiliated markets")) to ensure no cost was allocated more than once, as well as additional detail supporting its cost allocation processes and explanations as to why a cost allocation in this proposal may differ from the same cost allocation in a similar proposal submitted by one of its affiliated markets.
-Although the baseline cost analysis used to justify the proposed fees was made in the Initial Proposal, the fees themselves have not changed since the Initial Proposal and the Exchange still proposes fees that are intended to cover the Exchange's cost of providing ToM and cToM, with a reasonable mark-up over those costs.
-The proposed fees are intended to cover the Exchange's cost of compiling and disseminating ToM and cToM with a reasonable mark-up over those costs, accounting for ongoing increases in expenses.
-Before setting forth the additional details regarding the proposal as well as the updated Cost Analysis conducted by the Exchange, immediately below is a description of the proposed fees.
+Although the baseline cost analysis used to justify the proposed fees was made in the Initial, Second and Third Proposals, the fees themselves have not changed since the Initial Proposal and the Exchange still proposes fees that are intended to cover the Exchange's cost of providing ToM and cToM, with a reasonable mark-up over those costs.
+The proposed fees are intended to cover the Exchange's cost of compiling and disseminating ToM and cToM with a reasonable mark-up over those costs, accounting for ongoing increases in expenses.8 Before setting forth the additional details regarding the proposal as well as the updated Cost Analysis conducted by the Exchange, immediately below is a description of the proposed fees.